ECCC-ASTD-MRD/gem/README.md

 without OpenMP support, you can add the ```-DWITH_OPENMP=OFF``` argument when running **cmake**.

-gcc and gfortran are the default compilers.
-If you want to compile with other compilers, add ```-DCOMPILER=<compiler suite name>``` to the CMake command line.
+The default compilers is GNU.
+If you want to compile with other compilers, add ```-DCOMPILER=<compiler suite name (gnu|intel)>``` to the CMake command line.
+This release has been tested with GNU and Intel compilers on Linux x86_64.
+Other compilers have also been used in the past but have not been tested with the current release.
+You will likely have to modify the *.cmake files in the **project** folder.

 - If you get error messages (for example, compiler or MPI/OpenMPI not found), make sure that the ```PATH``` and ```LD_LIBRARY_PATH``` environment